 Buy American Act Certificate.
 (FAR 52.225-2) (Applies only if the clause at FAR 52.225-1, Buy American Act – Supplies, is included)

-The Supplier certifies that each end product is a domestic end product and that the Supplier has considered components of unknown origin to have been mined, produced, or manufactured outside the United States.
+The Supplier certifies that each end product is a domestic end product and that for other than Commercial off the Shelf (COTS) items, the Supplier has considered components of unknown origin to have been mined, produced, or manufactured outside the United States.
 The Supplier shall list as foreign end products those end products manufactured in the United States that do not qualify as domestic end products.
 The terms “component,” “domestic end product,” ‘end product,” “foreign end product,” and “United States” are defined in the clause entitled “Buy American Act – Supplies.”
+(FAR 52.225-2)

 Foreign End Products: